dineshsnikam/PersonalPortfolio/README.md

 ## Features

 - Responsive design that works seamlessly across desktops, tablets, and mobile devices
-- Smooth scroll animations using AOS library
+- Smooth scroll animations using AOS (Animate On Scroll) library for engaging user experience
-- Interactive hero section with typewriter effect
+- Interactive hero section with typewriter effect to grab attention dynamically
-- Detailed education and skills sections
+- Detailed education and skills sections presented in a clean, readable layout
-- Project showcase with images, descriptions, and links
+- Project showcase with images, descriptions, and GitHub/live links
-- Experience and certifications listed clearly
+- Experience and certifications listed clearly to highlight qualifications
-- Contact section with social media links
+- Contact section with integrated social media profile links
-- Downloadable resume functionality
+- Downloadable resume functionality with one-click access
+- Dark Mode Toggle for enhanced accessibility and modern user experience across all environments

 ---